nf-core/sarek/doc/REFERENCES.md

 # Genomes and reference files

-CAW currently uses GRCh38 by default.
+Sarek currently uses GRCh38 by default.
 The settings are in `genomes.config`, they can be tailored to your needs.
 The [`buildReferences.nf`](#buildreferencesnf) script can be use to build the indexes based on the reference files.

 ## GRCh37